needle-sbi/needle-sbi/docs/index.md

 ## Libraries

-The data-processing libraries are completely optional and are only used when selecting the NEEDLE Lightning Datamodules in your config.
-For the training and inference, pytorch Lightning is a key component that ensures models are compatible with the framework.
+The data-processing libraries are completely optional and are only used when selecting the builtin NEEDLE modules in your config.
+For the training and inference, pytorch Lightning is a key component that ensures all models are compatible with the framework.
 Finally, we use LAW or b2luigi (both forks of Spotify's luigi) to schedule and organize Tasks — see [DAG Workflow](concepts/task_hierarchy.md).